Brittingham History, Family Crest & Coats of Arms

 Some of the first settlers of this family name were:

-Brittingham Settlers in the United States in the 17th Century
+Brittingham Settlers in United States in the 17th Century

 - William Brittingham, who arrived in Maryland in 1659

-Brittingham Settlers in the United States in the 20th Century
+Brittingham Settlers in United States in the 20th Century

-- Mr. Beverly M. Brittingham, aged 36, who emigrated to the United States, in 1905
+- Mr. Beverly M. Brittingham, aged 36, who immigrated to the United States, in 1905

 - F. E. Brittingham, who landed in America, in 1908

-- John C. Brittingham, aged 25, who emigrated to the United States, in 1909
+- John C. Brittingham, aged 25, who immigrated to the United States, in 1909

 - Jack Brittingham (b.
 1958), American television show director, and host of the show “Jack Brittingham’s World of Hunting Adventure”